 - Fire up your torrenting app of choice.

 I ran a large number of top VPN providers through a series of testing hoops, and the 6 providers listed below performed the best while sharing files via P2P file sharing.

 - NordVPN: This provider delivers plenty of download speed, making it an excellent option for P2P file transfers.
 While NordVPN does limit torrenting to a select number of servers, their security and privacy protections are optimal, and for a budget price.

-- CyberGhost: A great option for users who torrent large files.
-CyberGhost provides the fastest download speeds in this roundup, protects you with top-notch privacy and security, and allows torrenting on many of their servers.
+- CyberGhost A great option for users who torrent large files.
+CyberGhost provides fast download speeds, protects you with top-notch privacy and security, and allows torrenting on many of their servers.

 - IPVanish: Allows P2P file sharing on all of its servers and protects your activity from being exposed to prying eyes with its excellent encryption and kill switch protection.
 Keeps no logs whatsoever of your online activities.